Chok-Ketzamtzib/kuhacks-web-app/README.md

-# Kettering's website 2020
+# KUHacks website 2020

-Made with ☕️ & 💛 in Kettering
+Made with ☕️ & ❤️ from the KUHacks Team